frogyushi/hazel/README.md

 # hazel
-private bot based on discord.js framework, used in hazels as moderation tool and music bot
+private bot based on discord.js framework, used in hazels as moderation tool and music bot. uses mongodb and distube!